France – Cyprus: Happy send-off for Bats as France exit on a high

 After a demonstration of power and precision against Scotland in their most recent qualifier, France were rounding their campaign off with a more or less immaterial home clash against minnows Cyprus.
 After that resounding win against the Scots, which had even brought about the slimmest of qualification hopes, France had learnt just a few days earlier that reaching next year’s World Cup was now a mathematical impossibility.
 They could play without any pressure whatsoever, as they looked to exit the qualification on a high.

-There were returns to the squad for both Manuel Amoros and Jean-Pierre Papin, who had been injury casualties for that Scotland game, and furthermore big centre-back Basile Boli and Lyon’s holding midfielder Remi Garde had both received call-ups, the latter for the first time at full international level.
-Four had departed since the previous squad of 16: the injured Yvon Le Roux and Jean-Philippe Durand, the suspended Éric Di Meco, as well as forward Daniel Bravo, who had most likely just been axed.
+There were returns to the squad for both Manuel Amoros and Jean-Pierre Papin, who had been injury casualties for that Scotland game, and furthermore big centre-back Basile Boli had received another call-up, having missed out on the squads for Norway and Scotland.
+Three had departed since the previous squad of 16: the injured Yvon Le Roux, the suspended Éric Di Meco, as well as forward Daniel Bravo, who had most likely just been axed.
+However, there would be another forfeit close to matchday: Jean-Philippe Durand.
+The industrious midfielder would be replaced by Lyon’s holding midfield man Remi Garde, who was drafted in for the first time at full international level.

 Goalkeeper Joël Bats, who had made his international debut back in September ’83 during a 3-1 away friendly loss against Denmark in Copenhagen, had before the game announced his imminent retirement from the national team.
 He looked set to win his 50th cap.
 Bats had kept goal during the magnificent European Championships triumph on home soil in ’84, and had won bronze medals in the ’86 World Cup in Mexico.